Damianchii/javascript-interview/README.md

 > Closure occurs when a function remembers and then uses its lexical scope, even when it is called outside of it.

+>  A function defined inside of another function, the inner function has access to the variables and scope of the outer function.
+Allow for private variables and state maintenance Used frequently in JS frameworks: React, Vue, Angular

 ### Czym są domknięcia i jak sie ich uzywa ?